 The aim of the project Learnings from Integration is to explore how the integration process in Sweden works and how it can be improved.

 How can the integration of new immigrants in Sweden be improved?
-The difference between successful and unsuccessful action plans affect both society and the individual.
+The difference between successful and unsuccessful action plans affects both society and the individual.
 In order to uncover new knowledge about the integration process in Sweden and how it could work better, SNS launched the research project Learnings from Integration.
-The program focuses on the labor market and the education system.
+The program focuses on the labour market and the education system.
 The project started in 2017 and will run for three years.

 27/9 2018 Integrating refugee immigrants on the Swedish labour market over time